rks101/dualboot/README.md

 Correct this sequence: OS Image, Boot Loader, BIOS/UEFI, Power On, OS Desktop/console login, User Apps, OS Sub-systems,

-A.
+A. Power On to User applications:
 - Power On, run POST (Power On Self Test) checks (is power there, is battery installed, are compute/memory/network/store there, etc.),
-- BIOS/UEFI wakes up, knows boot sequence settings and boot loader
+- BIOS/UEFI wakes up, knows boot sequence settings and boot loader,
 - Boot Loader / Boot Loader Chain tells where to get OS image from,
 - OS Image is loaded,
 - Loading Sub-systems (power, file system, memory, network, audio, GUI, long list of drivers),